ScottLogic/blog/_posts/2018-03-13-organizations-journey-to-devops-culture.md

 title: An Organization's Journey to a DevOps Mindset and Culture
 date: 2018-03-13 00:00:00 Z
 categories:
-- bjedrzejewski
 - Delivery
 author: bjedrzejewski
 summary: 'DevOps culture is a critical part of successfully delivering an enterprise scale project.
 Getting that culture into a company requires a mindset change.
 In this article, I explore the journey to the DevOps Culture, DevOps Mindset and provide some practical advice based on my experiences. '
 layout: default_post
 ---